 There are two reasons why one would want to move forward with student loan consolidation:

-1. If you are going to refinance your loans.
+- If you are going to refinance your loans.
 It may be beneficial to consolidate and forego the financial flexibility because you can save a good amount of money by refinancing.
 This is a tough decision to make and why many individuals choose to work with FitBUX.
-Check out our ultimate student loan refinance guide to learn more.
+We have a student loan refinance service that will help you.

-2. Depending on when your loans were disbursed, you may have to consolidate your loans to take advantage of Federal income driven repayment plans (“IDR”).
+- Depending on when your loans were disbursed, you may have to consolidate your loans to take advantage of Federal income driven repayment plans (“IDR”).
 If you do this, be sure that you plan on using IDR for the entire repayment period or plan on refinancing out of your Federal loans at a later date.
 You can learn more about IDR here.